ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - It is the table to be referred to when performing the routing process but it does not identify the IP address of the VPN appliance.

 [Azure Virtual Network settings](https://docs.microsoft.com/en-ca/learn/modules/azure-networking-fundamentals/azure-virtual-network-settings)

+Azure Bation
+- PaaS
+- a service you deploy that lets you connect to a virtual machine using your browser and the Azure portal
+- provides secure and seamless RDP/SSH connectivity to your virtual machines directly from the Azure portal over TLS.
+- When you connect via Azure Bastion, your virtual machines do not need a public IP address, agent, or special client software
+- provides secure RDP and SSH connectivity to all of the VMs in the virtual network in which it is provisioned.
+- Using Azure Bastion protects your virtual machines from exposing RDP/SSH ports to the outside world, while still providing secure access using RDP/SSH.

 ### [VPN gateways](https://docs.microsoft.com/en-ca/learn/modules/azure-networking-fundamentals/azure-vpn-gateway-fundamentals)
 deployed in Azure Virtual Network instances and enable the following connectivity: